johnchase/cual-id/README.rst

 Install
 =======
-cual-id may be installed either with conda or pip
+cual-id may be installed either with conda or pip.

 .. code:: bash